issp-center-dev/mVMC/doc/en/source/standard.rst

    1. Parameters that must be specified (if not, ``vmcdry.out`` will stop with error messages),

-   2. Parameters that is not necessary be specified (if not, default values are used),
+   2. Parameters that are not necessary be specified (if not, default values are used),

    3. Parameters that must not be specified (if specified,